 This will prevent your baby from slipping down, which could cause a very serious injury.

-In addition, you should never let your little one stand in their high chair, even if you’re right beside them, given how serious a fall could be from such a height.
+In addition, you should never let your little one stand in their chair, even if you’re right beside them, given how serious a fall could be from such a height.

 Stable / Not Wobbly